-Report any discrepancies by completing Form IT-2105.1, provided in your estimated income tax packet, and fax or mail it immediately.
-Fax: (518) 457-2249 or mail: NYS Tax Department Estimated Tax Unit, Building 8 Room 200, WA Harriman Campus, Albany NY 12227.
+Report any discrepancies by completing the reconciliation Form IT-2105.1, provided in your estimated income tax packet, and fax or mail it immediately.
+Fax: (518) 457-2249 or mail: NYS Tax Department Estimated Tax Unit, WA Harriman Campus, Albany NY 12227.